The best cat skiing in Niseko?

 Niseko has three local cat skiing operations to choose from.

-- Big Wave Cats – Best for steeper, featured terrain (pillows etc) but also open options (private terrain)
+- Big Wave Cats – Best for advanced steeper, featured terrain (pillows etc) but also open gladed options (permitted land, 20 minutes from Niseko)

-- Niseko Weiss Powder Cats – Best for learning to ride power (on side of Hanazono)
+- Niseko Weiss Powder Cats – Best for learning to ride power (on side of Hanazono resort)

-- House of Powder – Chisenupuri – Best for intermediate terrain options (old ski resort)
+- House of Powder – Chisenupuri – Best for intermediate terrain options (old ski resort, 20 minutes from Niseko)

 Hokkaido cat skiing

-There are two other options outside of Niskeo
+There are two other options outside of Niseko

 - Iwani Resort – an old ski resort only open to cat skiing.
-About an hour drive from Niskeo towards the ocean
+About an hour drive from Niseko, west towards the ocean

 - Shimamaki Snow Cats – 2 night, 2-day package, about 4 hours out of Niseko